jfrog/terraform-provider-artifactory/docs/resources/distribution_public_key.md

 The following arguments are supported:

-* `alias` - (Required) Will be used as a identifier when uploading/retrieving the public key via REST API.
+* `alias` - (Required) Will be used as an identifier when uploading/retrieving the public key via REST API.
-* `public_key` - (Required) The Public key to add as trusted distribution GPG key.
+* `public_key` - (Required) The Public key to add as a trusted distribution GPG key.

 The following additional attributes are exported: